alisw/alibuild/docs/troubleshooting.markdown

 If you want to run on a system where you do not have global install rights, and the PyYAML package is not installed (e.g. lxplus), you can still do so by using the `--user` flag when you install with `pip`.
-This will install alibuild under `~/.local/bin`.
+This will install bits under `~/.local/bin`.

 This means that you need to do (only once):

-    pip install --user --upgrade alibuild
+    pip install --user --upgrade bits

 and then adapt you PATH to pickup the local installation, e.g. via:

     export PATH=~/.local/bin:$PATH

-### aliBuild keeps asking for my password
+### bits keeps asking for my password

 Some packages you may need to build have their source code in a protected repository on CERN GitLab.
-This means that you may be asked for a username and password when you run `aliBuild build`.
+This means that you may be asked for a username and password when you run `bits build`.
 See below for ways to avoid being prompted too often.

 #### SSH authentication